GuruCharan94/gurucharan94.github.io/_posts/2020-05-27-a-collection-of-public-speaking-tips.md

 - Lifeskills

 excerpt: This blog post is a collection of public speaking tips for developers.
 The tips include how to respond to a CFP (Call for Papers), how to structure your talk, how to design your slides, preparing good demos and how to deal with anxiety and prepare for failure.

-ogImage:
-  title: "**A Collection of Public Speaking Tips for Developers**"
-  subtitle: "www.gurucharan.in | @gurucharan94"
-  filename: "public-speaking-tips"
-  fontSize:  "120%"
 ---

 This blog post is a collection of public speaking tips for developers.
 The tips include how to respond to a CFP (Call for Papers), how to structure your talk, how to design your slides, preparing good demos and how to deal with anxiety and prepare for failure.